Handwriting support · Provider listing

 Common questions

-How do I know if my child needs handwriting therapy?
+How do I know if my child needs help with handwriting?

 Can NDIS funding cover handwriting therapy?